iadod/iadod.github.io/_posts/2021-08-14-economy-and-labor.md

 the last things to be automated are the base services of the economy like plumbers, welders, builders. so, with the deployment of ai across the economy, there will initially be an exaggerated shortage of labor because the incentives will continue to drive talent and labor to higher abstraction layers in the economy.

-until all thats left is the farmers and ranchers who couldn’t give a fuck anyway.
+at some point, all thats left are the farmers and ranchers who couldn’t give a fuck anyway.